p-e-andrews/CodeChallenge/README.md

 - Clean up

 Set up separate branch:
-1. Create and switch to new branch, in command line: git checkout -b
+1. Create and switch to new branch, in command line: git checkout -b separateAPI
+2. Push to the remote repo (aka GitHub), in command line: git push -u origin separateAPI
+3. Confirm on GitHub visually and/or confirm in command line: git branch -r

+Separate API:
+1.

 NOTES:
 1. Challenge might imply that blade returns VueJS, more research needed